 Selection of location for drilling of exploration wells | N/A | Reported |

-REPORTED PARAMETER |
+REPORTED PARAMETER | REMOTE SENSING | On-SITE SURVEY |

-Survey area | Any size.
+Study area | Any size.
 Anywhere.
-Onshore or offshore | Onshore or offshore[1] |
+Onshore or offshore. | Onshore[1] |

-Identification of groundwater | Direct, by Spectral Signature | Direct, by Spectral Signature |
+Identification of groundwater | Direct, by Spectral Signatures | Direct, by Spectral Signatures |

-Sensing depths | 1,500 m | 4,000 m |
+Sensing depths | 1,500 m (5,000 ft) | 4,000 m (13,000 ft) |

-Object of investigation | Deposit Type Anomaly[2] (DTA) | DTA |
+Object of study | Deposit Type Anomaly[2] (DTA) of groundwater | DTA of groundwater |

 DTA contours | Reported | Reported |